stepbrobd/sora/README.md

 ### DMCA

-The developer(s) is not responsible for the misuse of any content inside or outside the app and shall not be responsible for the dissemination of any content within the app.
-Any violations should be send to the source website or module creator.
+The developer(s) are not responsible for the misuse of any content inside or outside the app and shall not be responsible for the dissemination of any content within the app.
+Any violations should be sent to the source website or module creator.
 The developer is not legally responsible for any module used inside the app.